mackrizo/kkloud-gcp-project/README.md

-# Kodekloud GCP Devops Project
-### This is a repo for our new GCP devops project.
+# Docker Flask application

+- This application is written in python
+- It shall be deployed on GKE